Iwaizumi Line: History

+Listing as a specified local line

+The line was listed as one of the specified local lines, a movement to decommission deficit lines with little passengers in 1982 as they met the criteria for inclusion.
+Freight services were terminated on November 15 of that year.
+Following this event, the Iwate Prefecture, the municipality of Iwazumi and Niisato conducted a experiment to see if JNR bus works as a replacement for the line.
+The test run on December 24, 1982 found that the Japan National Route 340 was not wide enough to allow buses to pass each other.
+Due to this result, the local municipalities argued that bus lines cannot operate to replace the line, although JNR argued that the National Route 340 still works fine enough as an alternative.
+In August 1985, the closure of the line was indefinitely postponed, along with Meishō Line which also suffered from the same issue.

+However, ridership on the line continued to fall with just 20,000 people living nearby the line in 1995.
+Only 186 people used the line on average every day during this period, which was "not the number of users you'd see from a railway line".
+JR Bus Tōhoku and Iwate Kotsu operated bus lines to Morioka and Miyako, and only a small area near Iwate-Ōkawa Station had benefited from Iwazumi Line.
+In 1995, the Morioka branch of the East Japan Railway Company proposed a workshop to reconsider the future of the line to passing municipalities.
+While JR East did not directly tell them that they are proposing the line to be closed, passing municipalities took the proposal as a notice of closure, and a possible threat to the future operation of the Yamada Line.

+Closure

 Operations on the line were suspended on July 31, 2010, when a train derailed due to a landslide, which occurred between Oshikado Station and Iwate-Ōkawa Station.
 Trains were substituted by bus services.
 After investigating the accident and the condition of the line, JR East announced on March 30, 2012, that it was giving up on the idea of restoring the line.
 The company claimed that the cost expected to secure the safety of the line would be about 1.3 billion yen and that it could not afford to spend such an amount considering its very small public demand.
 According to the company, annual revenue of the line was 8.4 million yen in 2009, with the average daily passenger count being 49, while the cost to operate the line was 2.65 billion yen, resulting in an annual operating loss of 2.57 billion yen.
 Local governments, including Iwate Prefecture, raised objection to the decision.
 In November 2013, JR East announced that agreement had been reached with local governments to formally close the line, which occurred on 1 April 2014.

-After closure

-Since 1 April 2014, Higashinihon Kotsu has operated Iwaizumi-Moichi Line which is a bustitution.
+Since 1 April 2014, Higashinihon Kotsu has operated the Iwaizumi-Moichi Line which is a bustitution.